Highway Patrolman: Legacy

 Sean Penn based the screenplay of his 1991 directorial debut The Indian Runner on the song's story.
-Penn also directed a music video of the song that appeared on 2001 reissue of Video Anthology / 1978-88.
+Penn also directed a music video of the song that appeared on 2001 reissue of Video Anthology / 1978–88.

 The song was covered by Johnny Cash on his 1983 album Johnny 99.
-The title track of the album is also a Springsteen song originally released on the album Nebraska.

 Dar Williams performed "Highway Patrolman" on Badlands - A Tribute to Bruce Springsteen's Nebraska.

-Whitey Morgan covered this song on his 2014 album Grandpa's Guitar.
+Whitey Morgan covered the song on his 2014 album Grandpa's Guitar.

 Croatian writer Jurica Pavičić was inspired by the song to write an eponymous novel about two brothers.
-Croatian Television made it into a 5-episodes TV Show Patrola na cesti (Highway Patrol) in 2015/16.
+Croatian Television made it into a 5-episodes TV Show Patrola na cesti (Highway Patrol) in 2015-16.

 Personnel

 According to authors Philippe Margotin and Jean-Michel Guesdon: